pkmishra/HistoryHound/README.md

 - Process and sync history data
 - Access enhanced features through the extension UI

+**Extension Features**:
+- **Popup Interface**: Quick access to search and Q&A functionality
+- **Sidepanel Interface**: Persistent workspace with advanced features, chat history, and statistics
+- **Real-time Sync**: Seamless integration with backend for AI-powered features
+- **Quick Actions**: Pre-defined searches and questions for common use cases

 - The browser extension now ensures that only the required fields (`id`, `url`, `title`, `lastVisitTime`, `visitCount`) are sent to the backend when syncing history.
 This prevents 422 Unprocessable Entity errors from the FastAPI backend.

 ### Troubleshooting